See MapTrack in action

 • Historical maintenance logs

-Summary: Automated PM reduces failures and improves equipment uptime.
+Summary: Automated PM reduces failures and improves equipment uptime by ensuring regular, timely maintenance and proactive management.

 6. Analyse Asset Utilisation and Maintenance Trends